zitadel/zitadel/docs/docs/guides/authentication/identity-brokering.md

 1. Go to the Google Gloud Platform and choose youre project: <https://console.cloud.google.com/apis/credentials>
 2. Select **+ CREATE CREDENTIALS**.
 Choose **OAuth client ID**.
 3. Choose **Web application** as the Application type and give it a name.
-4. Add the redirect uris from above.
+4. Add the redirect URIs from above.
 5. Save the `clientid` and client secret.

 ![Add new oAuth credentials in Google Console](/img/google_add_credentials.gif)